|John and Gerry's Orchids of Britain and Europe|

-O. ferrum-equinum was first described by Desfontaines from Samos in 1807 and its name refers to the horseshoe shaped speculum.
-This pattern is a relatively stable characteristic of the species, though as can be seen from the photographs it is sometimes reduced to two isolated droplets.
-It is essentially a Greek orchid although it also occurs in Anatolia and sparingly in neighbouring Albania.
+O. ferrum-equinum was first described by Desfontaines from Samos in 1807 and its name refers to the horseshoe shaped speculum pattern.
+This is a relatively stable characteristic of the species, though as can be seen from the photographs it is sometimes reduced to two isolated droplets.
+The species is essentially a Greek orchid although it also occurs in Anatolia and sparingly in neighbouring Albania.
 O. ferrum-equinum is a member of the large O. mammosa group and is undoubtedly one of its more attractive and distinctive members.

-It is widespread throughout Greece but can be unaccountably absent from large, seemingly suitable areas.
-On occasion however it can occur in huge numbers and we recall a colony near Lagonisi in Attica that was thousands strong, forming a vast drift along a shallow valley near the coast.
+O. ferrum-equinum is widespread throughout Greece but can be unaccountably absent from large, seemingly suitable areas.
+On occasion however it occurs in huge numbers and we recall a colony near Lagonisi in Attica that was thousands strong, forming a vast drift along a shallow valley near the coast.
 The species is highly variable and many forms, variants and subspecies have been formally described, though all seem to fall within the nominative type.
-Amongst the better known are, ssp labiosa, ssp convexa,v pseudogottfriediana, v minor, v anafiensis, f subtriloba and f parnassica, some of which occur throughout the range of the nominate species, others with a more limited distribution.
+Amongst the better known are, ssp labiosa, ssp convexa, var pseudogottfriediana, var minor, var anafiensis, f subtriloba and f parnassica, some of which occur throughout the range of and within colonies of the nominate species.
 As has been mentioned above, O. ferrum-equinum is hugely variable and as a species its nomenclature and the taxonomic positioning of the various forms is the source of considerable professional debate.

-The illustrations are all of the nominative variety with photos 1 and 2 being perhaps the most typical.
-Photo 10 is an interesting example which comes from Chios and depicts a plant that carries a rudimentary "necklace" reminiscent of the closely related O. spruneri.
+The illustrations are generally representative of variations within the nominative species, though Photo 12 depicts an interesting example from Chios, of a plant that carries a rudimentary "necklace" reminiscent of the closely related O. spruneri.